 |Assistant Professor in the Department of Geography||201||+44 (0) 191 33 41942|

-I have recently moved to Durham after 9 years in Warwick University's Politics and International Studies Department, where I received also my PhD.
-Before then, I have lived, studied and worked for long periods of time in different cities across China and Europe.
+I moved to Durham after 9 years in Warwick University's Politics and International Studies Department, where I received also my PhD.
+Before then, I have lived, studied and worked for long periods in different cities across China and Europe.

 My trans-disciplinary research is at the intersection of Geography and International Relations.
-My current research focuses on the 'politics of the air' and deals with questions of technology, pollution, security, territory and governance.
-The research I work on is primarily, but not exclusively, focused on discussing these themes in a Chinese context.
+My current research focuses on the 'politics of the air' and deals with questions of technology, pollution, security, territory, governance, but also with artistic and poetic relations with the air.
+The research I work on is primarily, but not only, situated in the Chinese context.

 - Nieuwenhuis, Marijn, Nassar, Aya & Leach, Carol (2019).
 Spon End: A Local Guide.
 Independent Publishing Network.